mfcc64/youtube-musical-spectrum/Readme.md

 - **Brightness:** Set the brightness of the visualizer.
 The value is between `1` and `70`.
 The default value is `17`.
 - **Bass:** Set the bass attenuation in dB.
 The value is between `-50` and `0`.
 The default value is `-30`.
 - **Speed:** Set the speed of the waterfall.
 The value is between `1` and `12`.
 The default value is `2`.
-  Without frame drops, the speed of the waterfall is `speed * monitor_refresh_rate / interval` pixels/s.
+  Without frame drops, the speed of the waterfall is `speed * monitor_refresh_rate / interval * 100 / scale_y` pixels/s.
 - **Mic:** Allow microphone input.
 The value of `20` means `4x` gain, `30` means `9x` gain.
 The default value is `0 (disabled)`.
 - **Mic Pan:** Pan microphone input to the left `(-10)` or right `(10)`.
 The default value is `0`.
 - **Interval:** Set the frame rate interval.
 The value is between `1` and `4`.
 The default value is `1`.
   Without frame drops, the frame rate of the visualizer is `monitor_refresh_rate / interval`.
 This is a useful option on a high refresh rate monitor (e.g 240 Hz monitor).
+- **Scale X:** Set canvas horizontal scale (in percents).
+Lower value reduces CPU usage but image quality is also reduced.
+  The value is between `30` and `100`.
+The default value is `100`.
+- **Scale Y:** Set canvas vertical scale (in percents).
+Lower value reduces CPU usage but image quality is also reduced.
+  This also affects waterfall speed.
+The value is between `30` and `100`.
+The default value is `100`.
 - **Codecs:** Set allowed codecs to mitigate unsmooth experience.
 The default value is `Block AV1`.
 If your machine is powerful enough, you probably want to set it to `All`.
 If your machine has H.264 accelerated video playback but no VP9 accelerated playback, you probably want to set it to `Only H.264`.